semgr8ns/semgr8s/docs/usage.md

 ## Features

+### Audit mode

+It is possible to run Semgr8s in *audit* mode by which it will not block but only warn on non-compliant resources.
+As the logs contain an explicit error code, it is possible to alert on admission responses with warnings via typical monitoring solutions such as [Prometheus](https://prometheus.io/) or [DataDog](https://www.datadoghq.com/).
+This is particularly useful during rollout of Semgr8s and for enforcement of new policies.

+To activate audit mode, set `.application.enforce=false` in the `charts/semgr8s/values.yaml`.

 ### Semgrep login

 With the *Semgrep login* feature, you can connect Semgr8s to your [Semgrep AppSec Platform](https://semgrep.dev/login) account and use platform features such as [private remote rules](https://semgrep.dev/docs/writing-rules/private-rules).